k-mcauley/port_source/content/articles/image_analysis.md

 Scipy allows any data-type as input, as long as the range is correct (**0-1** for floating point images, **0-255** for unsigned bytes, **0-65535** for unsigned 16-bit integers).

 The __range__ of values contained in this image were found to be:

-Values min/max: 0, 231
+**Values min/max: (0, 231)**

-It is clear this image was imput as an float64 data type,this could be easily converted if required.
+It is clear this image was input as an float64 data type,this could be easily converted if required.

-The resulting plot is displyed below:
+The resulting plot is displayed below:

 ![cat]({static}/img/cat.png)

 ## Separation of color channels
 ---
-Using another sample image the separation of color can be performed quite simply, this may be useful in assessing the different channels of irraiated film using a pyton code.
+Using another sample image the separation of color data can be performed quite simply, this may be useful in assessing the different channels of irradiated film using python.

     :::python3
      image = plt.imread('../images/Bells-Beach.jpg')